 Day old chicks

-Raising day old chicks to hens is a daunting task.
+Raising day-old chicks into hens is a daunting task.
 You will need to regularly check on them until they are about seven to nine weeks.
 Chicks do not have a way of maintaining their body temperature.
 You, therefore, need to:

 - Check on them as much as five times a day during the first seven to nine weeks.